stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 real data with precision `r_solver`.
 PSyclone can therefore simply add this datatype in the PSy-layer.
-However, if the datatype information is found in the algorithm layer then and it is not of the expected type then an exception will be raised and PSyclone will stop with a message that indicates the problem.
+However, if the datatype information is found in the algorithm layer then and it is not of the expected type then PSyclone will abort with a message that indicates the problem.

 Consistency
 +++++++++++

 If PSyclone is able to determine the datatype of an LFRic datatype then PSyclone also checks that this datatype is consistent with the associated kernel metadata.
-If it is not consistent then an exception is raised and PSyclone will stop with a message that indicates the problem.
+If it is not consistent then PSyclone will abort with a message that indicates the problem.

 .. _dynamo0.3-psy: